 - Make sure your cat has some kind of outlet for her energy.
 She will have a need to jump and run and if the need is not met she is likely to become obese

 - Construct a perch somewhere in the house from where your cat can watch the world pass by

 A happy cat is one that will not be so eager to leave the house in a flash.
 However, some cats are only happy when they are outside.
 Importantly, assess your cat’s personality and behaviour.
 You will be able to tell whether she is an indoor or an outdoor feline pretty quickly.
 If you must let her out of your sight then ensure she is chipped, inoculated, and ready to face the world.
-If you have decided to keep your cat indoors ensure she is well entertained, and never leave her alone for more than about seven hours.
+If you have decided to keep your cat indoors ensure she is well entertained with plenty of climbing, exploring and hiding spaces too.